CoryMcCartan/adjustr/README.md

 posterior quantities quantities change across specifications.

-The package provides simple interface that makes it as easy as possible for modellers to try out various adjustments to their Stan models, without needing to write any specific Stan code or even recompile or rerun their model.
+The package provides simple interface that makes it as easy as possible for researchers to try out various adjustments to their Stan models, without needing to write any specific Stan code or even recompile or rerun their model.

 The package works by parsing Stan model code, so everything works best if the